 Special progression standards exist for veterinary technology majors.
 Students admitted into this program since Fall 1999 are considered to be in the "pre-clinical" phase of the major.
 To progress to the "clinical" phase, students must meet specific criteria which are described in the Veterinary Technology Student Handbook.
-This handbook is available from the Admissions Office and from the program director.
+This handbook is available online at: laguardia.edu/uploadfiles/-main_site/context/academics-docs/vettech-hand-handbook.pdf.
 Achievement of the progression standards does not guarantee advancement to the clinical phase.
-Only a small number of students are admitted to the clinical phase will be required to assist in care and handling of the program's animals as part of course requirements.
+Only a small number of students are admitted to the clinical phase due to program capacity.
+Students admitted to the clinical phase will be required to assist in care and handling of the program's animals as part of course requirements.